 On Wednesday 12th, presentations of each work package took place explaining the work done and highlighting the work to do in the next months to organize it within the Consortium.
 Also, some partners had technical groups of discussion.

 On Thursday 13th, the first meeting of the Steering Committee was held.
-Lastly, an interesting visit of two sites of the Institute for Technical Processing of Coal (IChPW) was given to the attendants.
+Lastly, an interesting visit of two sites of the Institute for Chemical Processing of Coal (IChPW) was given to the attendants.

 The first visit was paid to IChPW’s laboratories and bench scale research installations.
 Here partners were presented with apparatuses and procedures utilized by IChPW.
 On the list of most interesting, novel and unique apparatuses utilized by IChPW, for certain are the apparatus for pressurized TG analysis coupled with MS, 2D-GC coupled with MS and FTIR as well as lab-bench for complete analysis of mercury.